 AHA: Hi Courtney!
+Thanks for sharing your author success story with us!
 What inspired you to become an author?

 Courtney: I thought of this idea of a story while I was teaching an orchestra class in what ended up being my last year as a classroom music teacher.
 I was honestly looking for things that I

 could do that would allow me to stay at home and work.
 After I left teaching, I started a

 Virtual Assistant business and about a year in, I remembered that I had this story I wrote.

 Magically, I found Vicky and At Home Author via social media and it felt like the stars